xytis/GURPS/Campaigns/Ravnica/07_prep.md

 Two kids kissing in a tree were ambushed by Nai.
 Hope and her boy from Azorius shared that there is a little spy network between the other kids.

+# Locations
+## Inn: Water and some Fire

+Innkeeper: Large ogre female, with sweet voice.
+Her name is Jura.
+She has a wide variety of strong alcohol and treats everything as "water".